robinvdheijden/MLOps-in-a-day-Tutorial-Guide/README.md

 ### Task 1: Get URI and Primary key of model

 1. Open the Azure Machine Learning Platform [link](https://ml.azure.com/).
-Make sure you are in the Azure Machine Learning workspace that you created for this tutorial.
+Make sure you select the Azure Machine Learning workspace that you created for this tutorial (containing your UniqueID).

 2. Go to the models tab and click on your latest model.